John Major: First Major ministry (1990–1992)

 Major became prime minister on 28 November 1990 when he accepted the Queen's invitation to form a government, succeeding Margaret Thatcher.
 He inherited a majority government from Margaret Thatcher who had been the prime minister for the previous eleven years.
 The Conservatives' popularity was low, with some polling showing Labour's Neil Kinnock with a 23% lead over the Tories in April 1990 following the introduction of the Community Charge (poll tax).
 By the time of Major's appointment, Labour's lead had shrunk to 14%.
 However, by 1991, the Conservatives had narrowly retaken Labour in the polls.

 Major's first ministry was dominated by the early 1990s recession which was believed to be caused by high interest rates, falling house prices and an overvalued exchange rate.
 The high interest rates led to more saving, less spending and less investment in the UK's sectors.
 Falling house prices stalled construction in the housing sector.
-Economic growth wasn't re-established until early 1993.
+Economic growth was not re-established until early 1993.
 By December 1991, unemployment was at 2.5 million (compared to 1.6 million 18 months earlier).
 Additionally, inflation was in double digits and interest rates reached 15%.
 However, opinion polling for Major's government remained stable during this period.

+On 10 March 1992, Chancellor of the Exchequer Norman Lamont delivered his budget speech to the House of Commons, which included tax cuts widely perceived to achieve votes at the forthcoming general election.
+The next day, as universally expected, Major called an election for 9 April.
+To the surprise of many pollsters, the Conservatives won a majority at the 9 April election, with 336 seats, and earning 41.9% of the vote.
+With a high turnout, the Conservatives earned over 14 million votes which remains a record in any UK general election.
+This was the Conservatives' fourth consecutive election victory.
+Neil Kinnock was replaced by John Smith as Labour leader and Leader of the Opposition in 1992.